Relationship Manager

 3) Why do you work for humancraft?

-Because we have a great group here who think about things the same way :-)
+Because we have a great team here, and we think about things in a similar way. :-)

 4) What has been your biggest challenge at humancraft so far?

-Coordination of a large international program - a project full of frequent changes, coordination of participants, monitoring of deadlines, sending of preparations and follow-ups.
-Just project from A to Z.
+Coordinating a large international program — a project full of frequent changes, participant coordination, deadline tracking, preparation materials, and follow-ups.
+Simply a project from A to Z.

 5) How does your work influence your personal development and career?

-Large - we have a large library, so if I'm interested in a topic, I usually find a book about it.
-I talk to people who develop other people and often guide me when I'm in trouble myself.
-At the same time, by adjusting my job role over time, I gradually learn new things that are necessary to perform it.
-I have someone to learn from ;-)
+A lot.
+We have a large library, so whenever I am interested in a topic, I can usually find a book about it here.
+I talk to people who develop other people, and they often guide me when I feel unsure about something myself.
+At the same time, as my role has gradually evolved, I have been learning new things that are essential for doing it well.
+And I have plenty of people to learn from. ;-)

 6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?